Mark-a-Hamilton/kali-toolbox/docs/kali-diagnostics.md

 ## 📢 Disclaimer

-This script wraps existing system commands and is intended solely for diagnostics.
-It does **not** perform any
+This script wraps existing system commands and is intended solely for system hygiene.
+It does **not** perform any security scanning or enumeration.
+Use responsibly and only in environments where you have explicit permission. enumeration, scanning, or offensive actions.
+Use responsibly and only in environments where you have explicit permission.